Devil May Cry 4: Gameplay

 The player plays as Nero throughout most of the game.
 He is equipped with the Red Queen sword, Blue Rose revolver, and the powers of his Devil Bringer.
-The Red Queen features an Exceed Gauge that can be charged up to the 3 stages, allowing for subsequent attacks that are more powerful than regular slashes, until the gauge empties.
+The Red Queen features an Exceed Gauge that can be charged up to 3 stages, allowing for subsequent attacks that are more powerful than regular slashes, until the gauge empties; and with precise timing, the gauge can be charged after each attack.
 Nero also has the powers of his Devil Bringer and can use it to pull himself towards enemies or vice versa.
 The Devil Bringer may also be used for context-sensitive throw attacks, leading to high damage and various effects depending on the enemy.
 Nero's Devil Bringer also gains new abilities during the game, including being able to detect secret missions or caches of Red Orbs.
 Nero eventually gains the ability to use Devil Trigger after getting the katana known as Yamato.
 This increases his Devil Bringer's power changing its attacks into more powerful versions with different animations.

 The player plays as Dante through seven missions, taking over halfway through the game.
 His gameplay is like that in Devil May Cry 3.
 He has access to multiple melee and ranged weapons which he gains after boss battles.
 He is able to cycle through them freely in combat and is no longer limited to equipping two weapons of each type as he was in the previous game.
-Dante also begins with his four styles, each of which grants him different abilities.
-But, unlike in Devil May Cry 3, he may now switch them at will with buttons or pads on the controller.
-He also gains the Dark Slayer style near the end of his appearance, which only has one style level.
+Dante also begins with his four combat styles, each of which grants him different abilities.
+But, unlike in Devil May Cry 3, the player may now switch between Dante´s styles at will with buttons or pads on the controller.
+Dante also gains the Dark Slayer style near the end of his appearance, which only has one style level.
 Styles do not level up through experience as in the previous game, but instead must be upgraded like other skills in the shop screen in between missions or at statues.
 Dante can also enter Devil Trigger where he gains most of the benefits that Nero's Devil Trigger has.
-Since he does not have the Devil Bringer, he gets animation and property changes on some of his normal attacks instead.
+Since he does not have the Devil Bringer, the animations and properties of some of his normal attacks change instead.